 At the foundation of DDA, the board consisted of one-person with a supervisory board, in 2013 the board consisted of five members, all with a long KLM history.
 An Advisory Board assists the board.

 Due to the financial situation of the Association the board decided to focus on exploitation of the DC-3's and sell the other aircraft.
 The DC-4 leased to Springbok Classic Air had been on the ground since the bankruptcy of the company.
 The aircraft needed a new engine and a complete overhaul to restore the airworthiness.
 Located at the airport of Capetown, South Africa, the DC-4 was sold to the Flying Dutchman Foundation.
 When sufficient funds are available the Foundation has the intention to give the aircraft a complete overhaul and start operations in the Netherlands.
 In 2014-2015 they will perform a ffeasibility study on the restoration of the DC-4.
 The second DC-4, located at the premises of Aviodrome (the National Aviation Museum), Lelystad, was sold to the museum.

 During the summer of 2012, one of the engines of the PH-DDZ failed.
 Prompted by the financial results, this aircraft was grounded.
 A fund-raising campaign was set-up for the acquisition of a new engine, which resulted in one quarter of the necessary money for a new engine.
 DDA will not be able to finance the cost of the engine nor the necessary overhaul to restore the airworthiness of the DDZ.
 After almost four years of inactivity the DDZ is sold to Aviodrome.

 All sightseeing and promotional flights for KLM in the year 2012 and the following years could be operated by the PH-PBA.
-The flightplan 2017 will also be flown with the PH-PBA.
+The flightplan 2018 from April to October will also be flown with the PH-PBA.
 Take a look at our programme and book a flight.